Published: 31 August 2022

 Payment and reward

 You will need to decide how you will reward members of the public getting involved in your research.
-You might want to offer an honorarium payment, to each person every time they make a contribution, for example for taking part in a project advisory group meeting.
+You might want to offer a financial payment to each person every time they make a contribution, for example for taking part in a project advisory group meeting.
 Or you may want to give a non-monetary reward, such as a training course or conference that is not part of the costed involvement activity.

 Payments to individuals